Power outages can disrupt even the best-laid vacation plans, leaving Airbnb hosts and guests scrambling to adapt.

 Guests aren’t powerless (pun intended) when the lights go out.
 Here’s how to manage:

-- Check the Listing: Look for mentions of outage risks or backup plans before booking.
+- Check the Listing: Look for mentions of outage risks or backup plans before booking, and see if the host informs you about potential power outages during your guest stay, including any emergency preparedness steps or contingency plans.

 - Pack Smart: Bring a portable charger to keep your phone battery alive and a flashlight for emergencies.